Pillar Two

 Vascular Dementia

-Caused by reduced blood flow to the brain, often following a stroke or series of mini-strokes.
-Symptoms may appear suddenly after a vascular event or progress more gradually.
+Caused by reduced blood flow to the brain, which may result from a stroke, a series of mini-strokes, or chronic small vessel disease — a stroke history is not required.
+Symptoms may appear suddenly after a vascular event or develop gradually over time.
 Risk factors overlap heavily with heart disease.
 Especially prevalent in Louisiana given the state's high rates of hypertension and diabetes.

 ~5%